MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-ntcreatesectionex.md

 # NtCreateSectionEx function

 ## -description

-An extended version of [**NtCreateSection**](nf-ntifs-ntcreatesection.md) that creates a section object by specifying to indicate that this is actually an AWE section.
+**NtCreateSectionEx** creates a [section object**](/windows-hardware/drivers/kernel/section-objects-and-views) and opens a handle to the object with the specified desired access.
+It is an extended version of [**NtCreateSection**](nf-ntifs-ntcreatesection.md) that creates a section object by specifying to indicate that this is actually an Address Windowing Extensions (AWE) section.

 ## -parameters